sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-bot-business-documents.md

 As part of the environment creation lab, you should have cloned the repository to your local environment.
 If you have not, now is a good time to go back and do so.

-Under **resources > code-bot**, you should be able to locate a "Microsoft Visual Studio Solution File" called "CognitiveSearchBot".
-Double-click on it to open the solution.
+Under **resources > code-bot**, you should be able to locate a "Microsoft Visual Studio Solution File" called "CognitiveSearchBot.sln".
+Double-click on it to open the solution in Visual Studio.

 Once the solution is open, right-click on "Solution 'CognitiveSearchBot'" in the Solution Explorer (from now on we'll just refer to this as "the solution") and select "Rebuild" to pull down all the dependencies required.